Arundell History, Family Crest & Coats of Arms

-England following the Norman Conquest in 1066 they brought their family name with them.
+When the ancestors of the Arundell family emigrated to England following the Norman Conquest in 1066 they brought their family name with them.
 They lived in Arundel in the west of the county of Sussex.
 This place name is thought to be derived from the Old English words, hoar, meaning gray, hune, which described a variety of plant, and dell, meaning valley.

 Early Origins of the Arundell family

-Sussex in southern England, and Somerset, Dorset, and Wiltshire, to the west.
+The surname Arundell was first found in the counties of Sussex in southern England, and Somerset, Dorset, and Wiltshire, to the west.
 The Earls of Arundel came into England in 1066, with the Conqueror, and acquired much land, descended are the Lords Arundel of Wardour.

 "Linchmere [in Sussex] was held as of the honour of Arundel, by William de Perci, at an early period, and afterwards became the property of the family of Fitzalan."

 The family name derives from the western branch of Somerset, Dorset, and Wiltshire, where they held about twenty lordships during the taking of the Domesday Book in 1086.
 "A Norman family, which for centuries has flourished in the West of England, traced by Dugdale to 'Rogerius Arundel,' mentioned in Domesday."

 "According to Domesday Book, Roger de Arundel was found to be possessed of twenty-eight lordships in Somerset, 20 William the Conqueror, and he no doubt was the Norman whose name appears on the roll [of Battel Abbey]. "

 St. Michael in Cornwall was an early homestead of the family.
 "The ancient name of this place was Modeshole, under which appellation John de Arundell, in 1301, certified his right to a market and fair here, which had been previously granted to Walter de Raleigh."

 And another branch of the family was found in Lifton, Devon since early times.
 "The manor and lordship were, by grant of Edward VI., vested in the ancestors of W. A. H. Arundell, Esq., the present proprietor."

-Early History of the Arundell family
+Important Dates for the Arundell family

-Another 249 words (18 lines of text) covering the years 1353, 1414, 1418, 1640, 1353, 1414, 1397, 1399, 1373, 1388, 1386, 1389, 1391, 1396, 1396, 1398, 1405, 1399, 1407, 1410, 1350, 1414, 1404, 1504, 1495, 1561, 1580, 1555, 1558, 1576, 1656, 1613, 1701, 1640, 1641, 1616, 1687, 1640, 1660, 1607, 1694 and 1636 are included under the topic Early Arundell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Arundell research.
+Another 125 words (9 lines of text) covering the years 1353, 1414, 1418, 1640, 1353, 1414, 1397, 1399, 1373, 1388, 1386, 1389, 1391, 1396, 1396, 1398, 1405, 1399, 1407, 1410, 1350, 1414, 1404, 1504, 1495, 1561, 1580, 1555, 1558, 1576, 1656, 1613, 1701, 1640, 1641, 1616, 1687, 1640, 1660, 1607, 1694 and 1636 are included under the topic Early Arundell History in all our PDF Extended History products and printed products wherever possible.